ishmilan2/ishmilan.github.io/en/blog/_posts/15-09-23-how-to-install-youtrack-6.5-on-ubuntu-14.04.md

 sudo chown youtrack.youtrack /usr/local/youtrack
 ```

-## Step 4 - Create init.d script
+## Step 4 – Create init.d script

 You need to create the script responsible for starting, stopping and restarting **_YouTrack_**.
-The script must be created inside the forlder `/etc/init.d/` to be managed as a service.
+The script must be created inside the folder `/etc/init.d/` to be managed as a service.
 The script name is `youtrack`.

-To better understand the information in the paragraph below explaining their variables.
+To better understand the script `youtrack` in the paragraph below explaining their variables.

 * `HOME` variable to store the reference where YouTrack's files will be deployed.
-* `NAME` variable used to print messages on the Terminal and to set the path of YouTrack execution scritp .
+* `NAME` variable used to print messages on the Terminal and to set the path of YouTrack execution script.
 * `SCRIPT` variable to the path of the script execution is stored.
 * `d_start()` function to start YouTrack service.
 * `d_stop()` function to stop YouTrack service.